Google vs Genius: The Value of Featured Snippets

 Step 3: Look for New Opportunities For Wins

-Yes, you can knock the other guys out of the feature snippet space.
+Yes, you can knock the other guys out of the feature snippet space with some help from your SEO consulting firm.
 These listings aren’t permanent.

 To find new areas to attack, use ahrefs to lock in on the keywords with featured snippets where your website is ranking in the top 10.
 As we said earlier, almost all snippets come from the top 10.
 If you’re already ranking here, much of your work is already done and it’s prime space to attack.